Executive Director – Position

 All candidates should have proven leadership and relationship management experience.
 Concrete demonstrable experience and other qualifications include:

-- Track record leading a performance and outcomes based Non For Profit organization and staff.
+- Track record leading a performance and outcomes based non-profit organization and staff.

 - Unwavering commitment to quality programs and data-driven program evaluations.